reportmill/SnapKit/ReadMe.md

 - It handles property changes in conventional Java property change manner

 - It binds easily with POJOs

-## And much to love about JavaFX

-JavaFX rewrote the rulebook for Java UI by doing everything different.
-Still, there was much to love:
+When JavaFX was introduced it rewrote the rulebook for Java UI with dramatic changes, often for the better:

 - Easily mix graphics and app controls